V-Squared/V-Squared.github.io/plan/agile.md

 # Getting Started {#getting-started}

-In the best spirit of Agile Development that puts experience over documentation you can dive straight into V²Plan with the four *Getting Started* Articles: → V²Agile Workflow on GitHub, → V²Sprint Workflow on GitHub, → Roles & Communication, → Testing.
+In the best spirit of Agile Development that puts experience over documentation you can dive straight into V²Agile with the four *Getting Started* Articles:

+1. V²Agile Workflow on GitHub
+2. V²Sprint Workflow on GitHub
+3. Roles & Communication
+4. Testing

+Read more about it below:

 ## V²Agile Workflow on GitHub {#agile-workflow}